Anynomouss/doc/README.md

 This is the foundation for the Elliptic-curve algebra used in Mimblewimble to **prove both ownership of outputs (coins) and non-inflation****.

-***
+> **TAKE AWAY:**
-**Take away message:** Grin output commitments are both *binding* and *hiding*.
+Grin ***output commitment*** are both ***binding*** and ***hiding***.
 Any node can verify the outputs in a transaction, in a block or in the entire block-chain without knowing any of the output values.
-Therefore the Grin blockchain essentially aggregated into one big transaction that anyone can validate.
-Any node can verify `Σ utxo = Σ kernel + height * 60 * H` while forgetting outputs that were spend.
-This trick of "forgetting" spend outputs is called *cut-through* and can be applied when a) aggregating transaction through Dandelion, b) when aggregating transactions in a block and c) when aggregating blocks in the blockchain.
+Since all outputs are Homomorphic, outputs can be aggregated a) as CoinJoin, b) through Dandelion, c) in a block and d) when aggregating blocks in the blockchain into a single large transaction.
+A node treats the Grin blockchain as one large transaction and verifies `Σ utxo = Σ kernel + height * 60 * H` to prove no new coins are created apart from the block reward.
+This trick of "forgetting" spend outputs is called *[cut-through](https://docs.grin.mw/wiki/introduction/(og)introduction-to-mimblewimble/#cut-throughhttps://docs.grin.mw/wiki/introduction/(og)introduction-to-mimblewimble/#cut-through)*.
 ***

-# How is my transaction broadcasted, aggregated and put on chain?
+# How does transaction broadcasted end up on chain?
-Grin transactions can either be directly broadcasted to nodes, or first be aggregated using [Dandelion](https://docs.grin.mw/wiki/miscellaneous/dandelion/https://docs.grin.mw/wiki/miscellaneous/dandelion/).
-In the case of Dandelion, random nodes keep on aggregating transactions data before one is selected to 'bloom' and broadcast aggregated transaction to the *mempool* for all miners to see.
-When skipping Dandelion like some wallets do, transaction data gets merged by miners in which case they know which inputs and outputs are linked.
-Just like in Dandelion, miners can aggregate transactions.
-Transaction can be aggregated simply by making one large transaction where the transaction kernel (also called excess) gets replace by a single *excess* for the entire block.
-This means that unless an observer stores all mempool data before aggregating, he or she does not know which inputs or outputs were involved in the same transactions
+Grin transactions data can be aggregated in many ways, by users through CoinJoin, [Dandelion](https://docs.grin.mw/wiki/miscellaneous/dandelion/https://docs.grin.mw/wiki/miscellaneous/dandelion/), by miners as well as on the chain as a whole.
+Transaction can be aggregated in Dandelion or in blocks simply by replacing the individual transaction kernels excesses by a single *excess* for the entire block.
+This means that only unless an observer stores all mempool data before aggregating, he or she does not know which inputs or outputs are  involved in the same transaction.
+In the case of CoinJoin or Dandelion, only the nodes that aggregated a transaction knows the likability between inputs and output before aggregating.

-***
-**Take away**:
+>**Take away**:
-First, Grin transaction data consists of ***inputs***,  ***outputs*** and a ***transaction kernel***.
-Transaction data can be aggregated [coinJoin, Dandelion, block, entire chain] at which points they can no longer be linked.
+First, grin transaction data consists of ***inputs***,  ***outputs*** and a ***transaction kernel*** and a ***range-proof**.
+Second, transaction data can be aggregated [coinJoin, Dandelion, block, entire chain] at any point or time.
 This effectively means the grin blockchain can be considered one entire big transaction.
-Secondly, spend outputs can be freely forgotten thanks through *cut-through*.
-This **greatly improves privacy and Scalability** Add to this the fact that Grin outputs are blinded and you get an incredibly, lightweight, scaleble, and privacy preserving blockchain solution!
+Third, spend outputs can be freely forgotten thanks through *cut-through* in any of the aggregation steps.
+This **greatly improves anonymity and Scalability.** Add to this the fact that Grin outputs are blinded and you get an incredibly, lightweight, scaleble, and privacy preserving blockchain!
 ***

 # How does my wallet knows which outputs belong to it?
-It is important to realize that output commitments themselves cannot be decomposed by your wallet.
-Output commitments are binding and hiding.
+Output commitments themselves cannot be decomposed by your wallet.
+Output commitments are binding and hiding and only proof ownership and non-inflation.
 The real information about outputs is retrieved from **range-proofs**.
 Range-proofs are XOR'ed with a *nonce* and *index* to indicate which wallet key were used.
-Since your wallet can scan which key is XORed with the range-proof and with the index, it knows which key to use to use to decrypt the rangeproof to find its value.
-The wallet now use these outputs since it can now proof the kernel excess for any new transaction that involves these outputs since it knows the value and key to create the output commitment.  [[REF](https://tlu.tarilabs.com/cryptography/bulletproofs-and-mimblewimblehttps://tlu.tarilabs.com/cryptography/bulletproofs-and-mimblewimble)]
+Since your wallet can scan for range-proof that are  XORed with your wallet keys, it scan for outputs and decode the *amount* and *key index* for from the range-proof.
+The wallet now knows the *amount* and *key index* so it can use the outputs since it can now proof the kernel excess for any new transaction that involves these outputs since it knows the value and which key to use to calculate the kernel excess.  [[REF](https://tlu.tarilabs.com/cryptography/bulletproofs-and-mimblewimblehttps://tlu.tarilabs.com/cryptography/bulletproofs-and-mimblewimble)]

+***
 # References
 https://github.com/mimblewimble/docs
 https://docs.grin.mw/wiki/table-of-contents/